 Step 4.
 Flight Procedures: Residency + Negative Test Proof

 Before you fly to Russia you will need to prove that you are a resident in the country you're flying from, before you board the flight.
 So make sure you bring all your residency documents that prove that you are actually a resident in that country.
 Also, bring your negative Covid-19 PCR test.
 We also recommend not to use any connecting flights as the Russian authorities might not let you in if you have changed your flight in a country that is not on the allowed countries list.

 Step 5.
-Arrival Procedures: Covid Test Upon Arrival to Russia
+Arrival Procedures: Covid Test Upon Arrival in Russia

 You can make the test directly at the airport (plan an extra hour for that) or in one of the city labs: Invitro or Gemotest.
 Gemotest

 is English-speaking friendly and you can order their service online

 .
 The test costs 3000 R (€35) and you will usually get the results within 24 hours (if you pay the express fee, which is worth it) or in 3-4 hours if you make a test at the airport upon arrival.
 One good thing about the tests in Russia is that they take the swabs in the throat, not in the nose, so it's not too painful or invasive.

 Before you obtain a negative test result you will need to go on quarantine.
 So, for instance, if you made your test at the airport, you have to go on quarantine until you get the negative test results by email (usually the next day).
 If you made a test at a lab, you have to be on quarantine before and after.
 If you obtain a positive test result you have to stay on quarantine for 14 days.
 If you do have to quarantine, don't worry as all major cities have very good delivery infrastructure, so you'll be able to order food, restaurant meals, and anything else you might wish.